 University Forum – The Future Legal Education

-The digital transformation puts law schools and thereby deans, professors & students into a very challenging position.
-Law schools must serve today’s traditional mandate and give priority to the currently certified curriculum, in order to put law students into a position to successfully pass their exams.
-At the same time they must find ways to embrace the disruption that the digital transformation brings to the ecosystem „Legal“ – new ethical questions, new regulatory challenges, partner ecosystems, the demand for new skills or even new roles & jobs altogether etc.
+Digital transformation puts law schools and thereby deans, professors and students in a very challenging position.
+Law schools must serve today’s traditional mandate and give priority to the currently certified curriculum.
+This is in order to ensure that law students successfully pass their exams.
+Simultaneously, they must find ways to embrace the disruption that the digital transformation brings to the legal ecosystem.
+There are new ethical questions, new regulatory challenges, partner ecosystems.
+Furthermore, there is demand for new skills or even new roles & jobs altogether.

-The gap analysis by the Forum will help to further the overall debate about developing and augmenting the education of legal professionals in a transforming legal ecosystem.
+The gap analysis by the Forum will help to further the overall debate on developing and augmenting the education of legal professionals in a transforming legal ecosystem.

 The curriculum will serve as an orientation for stakeholders in legal education, as to “what else” is required to successfully enter and thrive in the future legal ecosystem.

-The online lectures will be an immediate relevant insight into the new topics, i.e. the first tangible bridge across the gaps that have been identified.
+The online lectures will provide an immediate relevant insight into the new topics, i.e. the first tangible bridge across the gaps that the Forum identifies.